Chancellor's Awards for Excellence in Scholarship and Creative Activities

 Nature of the Program

-For complete details about the Chancellor's Awards for Excellence in Scholarship and Creative Activities and SUNY’s Policies and Procedures on this award, please click here.
+For complete details about the Chancellor's Awards for Excellence in Scholarship and Creative Activities and SUNY’s Policies and Procedures on this award, download the award policies and procedures.

 Criteria for Selection

 The Chancellor’s Award for Excellence in Scholarship and Creative Activities recognizes consistent superior evidence of sound scholarship and creative productivity conducted by SUNY faculty in addition to teaching.
-To that end, candidates must demonstrate a reasonable combination of, but not be restricted to the following:
+To that end, candidates must demonstrate a reasonable combination of activities including, but not restricted to, the following:

 For Scholarship (research in the sciences, social sciences, and humanities) – An excellent, sustained record of research publications in peer-reviewed journals, and/or research monographs, and/or research-oriented texts; or a record of presenting at national and/or international conferences, presentation of papers published in conference proceedings and/or digests, patents awarded, grants secured, and citation of work by individuals or groups other than the nominee's collaborators.